making/clj-gae-ds/README.md

 See test code.

-When use this library in REPL, execute (use 'am.ik.clj-gae-ds.test-utils) and (setup-helper) at first.
+When use this library in REPL, execute (use 'am.ik.clj-gae-testing.test-utils) and (setup-helper) at first.

+You need execute "lein deps" before REPL.

 This library is tested on only MacOSX 10.6.